This is a collaborative post or advertisement.

 If you’ve not exercised in a long time, your muscles will probably be sore after a workout session, so you might need a day or two to recover.
 Also, if exercise isn’t a part of your routine yet, it may be challenging to find that much time to exercise every day.

-One way to build exercise into your life is to start slowly and gradually increase it as you go.
+One way to build fitness into your life is to start slowly and gradually increase it as you go.

 For instance, begin working out for twenty to thirty minutes twice a week.
 When you are used to this, you can increase it to three times a week.
 Once you’re comfortable with that, work out for forty-five minutes three times a week.